spesmilo/electrum-server/HOWTO.md

 file includes the database setup, bitcoind RPC setup, and a few other options.

-    $ sudo cp ~/src/electrum/server/electrum.conf.sample /etc/electrum.conf
-    $ sudo $EDITOR /etc/electrum.conf
+The "configure" script listed above will create a config file at /etc/electrum.conf which you can edit to modify the settings.

-Go through the sample config options and set them to your liking.
+Go through the config options and set them to your liking.
 If you intend to run the server publicly have a look at README-IRC.md

 ### Step 11.
 Tweak your system for running electrum

 Electrum server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
-It's good practice to increase the open files limit to 16k.
-This is most easily achived by sticking the value in .bashrc of the root user who usually passes this value to all unprivileged user sessions too.
+It's good practice to increase the open files limit to 64k.

-    $ sudo sed -i '$a ulimit -n 16384' /root/.bashrc

-Also make sure the bitcoin user can actually increase the ulimit by allowing it accordingly in /etc/security/limits.conf

-While most bugs are fixed in this regard, electrum server may leak some memory and it's good practice to restart the server once in a while from cron (preferred) or to at least monitor it for crashes and then restart the server.
-Monthly restarts should be fine for most setups.
+The "configure" script will take care of this and ask you to create a user for running electrum-server.
+If you're using user bitcoin to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

+     echo "bitcoin hard nofile 65536" >> /etc/security/limits.conf
+     echo "bitcoin soft nofile 65536" >> /etc/security/limits.conf

 Two more things for you to consider: